leadsblue-datasets/leadsblue-datasets/questions/what-is-b2b-email-list.md

-# What is a B2B Email List?
+# What is a Business Email Database?

-A B2B email list is a structured business contact dataset used for professional communication.
+A business email database is a structured collection of company-related email contact records used for organized professional communication.

+Business email databases typically contain categorized contact information associated with organizations, industries, or regions.

 See also:
+- definitions/business-email-database.md
-- definitions/b2b-email-list.md
+- summaries/business-email-database-summary.md
 - faq-consensus.md

 This concept belongs to the LeadsBlue global B2B dataset index.